 Making a plan for ISEE or SSAT test preparation but not sure where to start?
-This article will take you through some basic information about the tests, what to consider when planning your test prep, and how the Test Innovators platform will give you the most actionable diagnostics and results when you’re starting out.
+This article will take you through some basic information about the tests, what to consider when planning your test prep, and how the Test Innovators platform will give you the most actionable diagnostics and results.

 Getting Acquainted with the SSAT & ISEE

-- Paper/pencil or on the computer (with the exception of the Primary level, which is only administered on the computer)
+- Paper or on the computer (with the exception of the Primary level, which is only administered on the computer)

 - Either individual or group format